Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/experiment/experiment-name.md

-## Preparation of Phenol-formaldehyde resin
+## Preparation of Phenol-formaldehyde and Urea-formaldehyde resin.